Vyral/mark-adams/_posts/2023-05-24-celebrating-our-pets-and-community-highlights-from-our-recent-pack-walk-event.md

 date: 2023-05-24 07:00:00
 tags:
   - Fun Stuff
-excerpt: Sharing highlights from our recent events, which were successful.
+excerpt: Sharing highlights from our recent events, which were fun and fulfilling.
 enclosure:
 pullquote:
 enclosure_type: video/mp4